FacebookPixelID

 I believe that for us to work together effectively, we need to build trust.

-When I was a therapist, I usually began by asking clients to share their insecurities.
+As a therapist, I usually begin by asking clients to share their insecurities.

 I’ll start by showing my vulnerability.